qfpl/state-machine-testing/slides/register-first.md

 - Start a temporary database instance
 - Fork a thread to run our server (starting with DB migration)
-- Use `servant-client` to make requests to the server
-- Reset database state before each execution
+- Provide reset action to run before each execution

 <div class="notes">
 Can look at how the code does this, but no more details in this talk.